UAE to get GCC’s longest ‘green river’ as Dh3.5-billion real estate project announced in Sharjah

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Spread over six million square feet, the newly-launched community will house 1,100 townhouses and villas ranging from 3-bedroom to 6-bed rooms with prices starting from Dh1.8 million and going as high as Dh7.2 million.
+Spread over six million square feet, the newly-launched community will house 1,100 townhouses and villas ranging from three-bedroom to six-bed rooms with prices starting from Dh1.8 million and going as high as Dh7.2 million.

 The project will be developed in three phases and the first phase is scheduled for delivery in the first quarter of 2028.